- Doctorate | UC

 - Major Capital Markets | NYIF

 Why Leadership Studies?
 The discipline of leadership is so many different things for me.
-It starts with what most might assume; like leadership theories, practical applications and the evaluation of some great and not-so-great leaders (both past and present).
+It starts with what most might assume, like leadership theories, practical applications, and the evaluation of some great and not-so-great leaders (both past and present).
 That’s fun but what many don’t know is that we get into strategic forecasting and decision-making, research methods, motivation techniques, change models, negotiating, facilitation, bias evaluation and control, mindfulness, emotional intelligence, human mind heuristics, organizational structuring, psychology, business, international business and global trends, qualitative and quantitative analysis, influence and behavior evaluation and so much more.
-It’s a highly challenging discipline once you get into the advanced stages.
-Now, it’s a passion.
+It’s a highly challenging discipline once you get into the advanced stages, and not only is it a passion, it is a solid foundation for my other disciplines.

 Why Security Studies?
 Think about our current state of affairs.
-Between the threats of terrorism, outbreaks, civil unrest, crime, or even global war, it made sense to get a better understanding of the tactics potential adversaries might use and the measures one can take to counter them.
+Between the threats of terrorism, pandemics, civil unrest, crime, or even global war, it made sense to better understand potential adversaries’ tactics and the measures one can take to counter them.
 As far as I’m concerned, understanding security is necessary for living a somewhat safe life in this day and age.
-My security education focused more on topics such as Homeland Security, Emergency Planning, Information Security, Terrorism Motivations and Adversaries, the Legal Aspects of Security, Loss & Crime Prevention, and both General & Physical Security.
+My security education focused more on Homeland Security, Emergency Planning, Information Security, Terrorism Motivations and Adversaries, the Legal Aspects of Security, Loss & Crime Prevention, and General & Physical Security.
+This is also a great addition to my Health Science background, as emergency planning often includes public health emergency responses.